Projections, Pseudo-Stopping Times and the Immersion Property: Characterisation of pseudo-stopping times

-In this section, we give a new characterization of the immersion property in terms of pseudo-stopping times and dual optional projections.
-As an application, we give a new proof to a result from the theory of enlargement of filtrations involving honest times.

-The main object of interest is the class of pseudo-stopping times.
-We first recall the definition of pseudo-stopping times from \cite{NY1}, with a slight modification, that is the random time is allowed to take the value infinity.
+The main object of interest in this section is the class of pseudo-stopping times.
+We start with recalling the definition of pseudo-stopping times from \cite{NY1}, with a slight modification, that is the random time is allowed to take the value infinity.